kinnarps/KIN/utils/README.md

 #### Parameters
 * `theme` : Color of the popup - lemon-yellow,flamingo-pink,chili-red default value is spring-green
 * `closeOnOk` : boolean, should the popup close if user pushes the ok button
+* `closeOnBgClick` : boolean, should the popup close if user clicks outside of popup (default false)
 * `onOk` : required callback function to trigger on ok
 * `onCancel` : optional callback function to trigger on cancel, if parameter is omitted no cancel button will be added to the popup